diegoDAguilar/proxyStar/README.md

 This is the selfsigned certificate you obtained in the last step of Boulder, so go to the server VM, copy it and paste its contents.
 -Now add the name that you gave to the CA in your certificate with its IP, e.g.
 "192.168.122.128 CertificateAuthoritySTAR"

+-Now test if you can access Boulder VM from proxy:
+1. In the server, go to the boulder file and launch it:
+$docker-compose build
+$docker-compose up

+2.When it ends launching (A message saying to press ^C pops at the end) go to the proxy and try to ping boulder:
+$ping 172.17.0.4

+If it works, stop Boulder:
+	^C
+	docker-compose rm
+	y

+If ping fails try $traceroute 172.17.0.4 to see where the message gets lost.
+Now go to the VM where the last jump was made and check the route tables: $route
+You must then add the routing for the 172.17.0.0 network and gateway 255.255.0.0, after it works stop Boulder as explained before.

 *****************SIMULATION GUIDE*****************